 1. Make a new folder at \_ISO\MSDART and put an ISO in it (or whatever payload files you want).
 If you want to add payload files + .mnu files to it, make a \_ISO\MSDART\MNU folder (any name will do!) and put your .mnu files + payload files in there.

-2. Create a new text file \_ISO\MAINMENU\ZZSubMenu$MSDART.mnu from the WINPE example menu below (actually the name of your new .mnu file is not important, but it's name will determine the order it appears in the Main menu - so to have it appear before the other menu entries call it $$ZZSubMenuMSDART.mnu - to have it appear last, call it ZZZZSubMenuMSDART.mnu)
+2. Create a new text file \_ISO\MAINMENU\ZZSubMenu$MSDART.mnu from the WINPE example menu below (actually the name of your new .mnu file is not important, but it's name will determine the order it appears in the Main menu - so to have it appear before the other menu entries call it $$SubMenuMSDART.mnu - to have it appear last, call it ZZZZSubMenuMSDART.mnu).

 3. Edit the new .mnu file and change 'WINPE' to 'MSDART' and all the other text shown below in bold text.
 Choose a new hotkey letter (or delete the ^Ctrl+W text) and a new heading for the menu.

-This is for non-GFX Boot Menu E2B configurations because a hotkey does not work in GFXBoot Menus.
+This is for non-GFXBoot Menu E2B configurations as it uses a menu hotkey (CTRL+W) - hotkeys do not work in GFXBoot Menus.

 iftitle [ls (bd)/_ISO/WINPE/ > (md)0x9F00+1 && checkrange 1:-1 read 0x13E0000 > nul && if "%GFX%"==""] ^Ctrl+WWINPE Menu [Ctrl+W]\n Bootable WinPE's